tildearrow/furnace/doc/1-intro/quickstart.md

 # quick start guide

-Furnace is amazingly versatile, but it can also be intimidating, even for those already familiar with trackers. this quick start guide will get you on the road to making the chiptunes of your dreams! if you're a beginner, it will probably take about an hour <!-- estimate, test and revise it when done --> from start to finish.
+Furnace is amazingly versatile, but it can also be intimidating, even for those already familiar with trackers. this quick start guide will get you on the road to making the chiptunes of your dreams! if you're a beginner, it will probably take about an hour from start to finish.

 this guide makes a few assumptions:
 * you've already installed Furnace and know where to find the demo files that come with it. look for `quickstart.fur` but don't open it yet.